 Good Research Practice

-All research policy at the Sanger Institute is fundamentally underpinned by the Good Research Practice policy, which consists of seven basic principles:
+All research policy at the Sanger Institute is fundamentally underpinned by the Good Research Practice Guidelines policy, which consists of four basic pillars:

 4. Research visibility and impact

 Research at the Sanger Institute must uphold the highest standards of integrity and rigour and demonstrate respect in all areas of work.
 It must be conducted in accordance with all applicable ethical and legal regulation, and Institute policy.
 In order to achieve this the Institute expects all those involved in research to understand their responsibilities, and the Institute has a responsibility to provide the necessary support.

 The four pillars are consistent with broader expectations placed on all staff, whether engaged in research or not, to demonstrate honesty, integrity and respect.
 Senior staff should also support staff development, including their own, engage with the Institute through committee membership, and create an environment where views, from concerns to new ideas, will be actively listened to and acted upon.

 Academic misconduct can be difficult to define.
 The Sanger Institute defines academic misconduct as including but not limited to: